Anguista/PHASE-3-PROJECT/README.md

 ### **MODELING.**

 #### **Objective.**
-To develop and evaluate machine learning models for churn prediction.
+Develop and compare machine learning models to predict customer churn, starting with a base model and progressing to more advanced techniques.

 1. **Model Selection**:
    - **Baseline Model**: Logistic Regression for simplicity and interpretability.